olliw42/mLRS-docu/docs/FRSKY_R9.md

 <img src="images/Frsky_R9M_Dip.png" width="720px">

 2. Dealing with the inverted TTL signals is best addressed by using a seperate ESP32 module connected to the serial port as the ESP32 supports inverted TTL signals.
 The mlrs-wireless-bridge sketch will allow one to connect a Ground Control Station wirelessly via MAVLink.
-Additionally, the CLI can be accessed when using the mlrs-wireless-bridge sketch in Bluetooth mode.
+Additionally, the CLI can be accessed with common terminal programs when using the mlrs-wireless-bridge sketch in Bluetooth.

 3. Alternatively, you can buy or build a "Frsky inverter" dongle to connect a standard serial adapter.